Fees and Insurance

 Yes, you must be given a diagnosable mental health disorder in order for insurance to pay for therapy.
 Insurance companies will not pay for therapy unless there is a mental health disorder code on the receipt/bill.
-This is extremely unfortunate because many people come to therapy to improve their lives and to work on something they are struggling with, and that absolutely doesn’t mean they are mentally ill.
+This is extremely unfortunate because many people come to therapy to improve their lives and to work on something they are struggling with, and that absolutely doesn’t mean they have a mental illness.

-Yet, in the eyes of insurance companies, in order for them to consider payment therapy recipients must have a diagnosed mental health disorder.
+Yet, in the eyes of insurance companies, in order for them to consider payment, therapy recipients must have a diagnosed mental health disorder.
 This concerns some people because once that code is assigned to you within your health insurance record, it never goes away.
-Every future insurance application (life, disability, medical) form you fill out will need to list that you were treated for a mental health disorder.
+Every future insurance application (life, disability, medical) form you fill out may require you to list that you were treated for a mental health disorder.

 If you want to use your insurance to help cover the costs of your therapy sessions, we will discuss if your symptoms meet the criteria for a mental health disorder and if the diagnosis is appropriate.
 You will need to agree to it and then make the final decision if you want to report that information.
-I don’t believe labeling is always helpful or necessary, but I do understand sometimes people need the financial assistance from their health insurance provider to help cover the costs of therapy.
+We don’t believe labeling is always helpful or necessary but we do understand sometimes people need to utilize the financial assistance from their health insurance provider to help cover the costs of therapy.

 WHAT IF I HAVE PRIVACY CONCERNS?